-Whether you’ve actually gotten sick or not, it’s pretty safe to say everyone, if not most people, have had some hefty trials over the last year or so.
-We're all dealing with things the best way we can, but here are a few tips to help improve overall health during these unique circumstances we are all adjusting to:
+Whether you’ve actually been sick or not, it’s pretty safe to say everyone—if not most people—have experienced some personal trials.
+We're all dealing with things the best way we can.

+Here are a few tips to help improve overall health during these unique circumstances:

 Eating healthy food

 Eating healthy might not be the most exciting thing to do, but it is an important part of living a long and happy life.
-Eating well-balanced meals can help you stay full for longer periods of time which will lead to less bingeing later on in the day.
-Healthy eating also provides your body with necessary nutrients to function properly and boost your immune system.
+Eating well-balanced meals can help you stay full for longer periods of time, which will lead to less bingeing later on in the day.
+Healthy eating also provides your body with the necessary nutrients to function properly and boost your immune system.

 Exercising regularly can also make you happier, healthier, and more fulfilled.
 Exercising can also help to boost your mood and alleviate stress.
-It has been shown in studies that people who exercise regularly have lower levels of anxiety than those who do not work out at all.
+It has been shown in studies that people who exercise regularly have lower levels of anxiety than those who do not workout at all.

 Getting enough sleep every night